 Hemkunt Sahib.
 Oxygen level drops & people are sent back.

 So, you need at least eight days if you want to do to both these treks.
 Skip one, and you save one day.

 3) You can also save some more time if you do some calculations and spend money.
 For example, after reaching Govindghat take a helicopter (if weather is favorable) to Ghangaria.
 Do it as early as possible.
 Immediately hire a pony or a palanquin from Ghangaria and try your luck to go Hemkunt Sahib.
 By 2 PM all the pilgrims are sent back from Hemkunt Sahib as the oxygen level drops down.
+After Hemkunt Sahib is at an altitude of about 4300Metres.
 Nobody is allowed to stay back, not even the priest.

 4) I saw very old men & women hiking up to Hemkunt Sahib chanting “Wahe Guru” despite age, physical disabilities and weather conditions.
 It is only their dedication and determination that helps them to do that very steep 6 KM hike.
 It would put us to shame.
 So, if you are one of them, go ahead.
 If you cannot & still want to do it, hire a pony or a palanquin for this route but start early.
 The gates are open at 7 AM.

 5) For going to Valley of flowers, there is no pony or a palanquin!
 You are on your feet.
 From the entry gate (which is 500 meters from the hotels) it is 3 KM to reach the Valley of flowers.
 After that you can go in any direction into the valley, it is spread in 12 KM area.
 Do remember to be back at the checkpoint by 5 PM.
 If you don’t, a search party is sent to look for you.
 The valley is not safe after dark.